-Immediately after filing this Registration Statement, we intend to file an election to be regulated as a BDC under the 1940 Act.
-Upon filing of such election, we will become subject to the 1940 Act requirements applicable to BDCs.
+We have elected to be regulated as a BDC under the 1940 Act and we are subject to the 1940 Act requirements applicable to BDCs.

 FORWARD-LOOKING STATEMENTS

 This Registration Statement contains forward-looking statements that involve substantial risks and uncertainties.
 Such statements involve known and unknown risks, uncertainties and other factors and undue reliance should not be placed thereon.
 These forward-looking statements are not historical facts, but rather are based on current expectations, estimates and projections about Owl Rock Technology Finance Corp. (the "Company," "we" or "our"), our current and prospective portfolio investments, our industry, our beliefs and opinions, and our assumptions.
 Words such as "anticipates," "expects," "intends," "plans," "will," "may," "continue," "believes," "seeks," "estimates," "would," "could," "should," "targets," "projects," "outlook," "potential," "predicts" and variations of these words and similar expressions are intended to identify forward-looking statements.
 These statements are not guarantees of future performance and are subject to risks, uncertainties and other factors, some of which are beyond our control and difficult to predict and could cause actual results to differ materially from those expressed or forecasted in the forward-looking statements, including without limitation: